- How to perform Anulom Vilom/ alternate nostril breathing practice?

 b.
 Then you could change to 1:4:2

-Holding breath needs practice and patience, it not just about holding the breath but more about stopping the mind from getting distracted.
+Holding breath needs practice and patience, it not just about holding the breath but more about stopping the mind from getting distracted and staying positive.
 So if you are holding the breath with lot of effort and discomfort then the purpose gets defeated.

 Benefits of doing Anulom Vilom/Nadi Shodhana

 - As the name suggests, it helps to cleanse Nadis (energy channels) of our energy body and hence has benefits for physical body as well

 - It is a good practice for everyone and can be done at most of the times for targeted benefits

 - It can work wonders when you want to work on problems that you are facing has arisen due to imbalance between Surya and Chandra Nadis (can also be understood in a limited sense as the left and right hemisphere of our brain), especially in psychosomatic disorders

 - So it can even work and help you to reduce stress or to balance your emotions